 - The hardware you use has to support per-bucket counters.
 All hardware supports per-interface counters, but while they help you identify the congested interfaces, the won’t help you reshuffle the traffic – if the control-plane software cannot see how much traffic goes through each bucket, it makes no sense to randomly reshuffle the buckets hoping for the best.

 - We shall not reorder the packets (at least within the data center), which means that we cannot reshuffle active buckets, but it’s relatively safe to change the outgoing interface of a currently inactive bucket.
 You could still reorder packets within a TCP session under an unlikely set of circumstances (figuring out what those circumstances are is left as an exercise for the reader), but we just might have to accept that slight risk of temporary performance degradation if we want to get better link utilization.

 Would the reshuffle inactive buckets idea work in practice?
 Are there inactive buckets in a typical high-volume data center environment?
 Welcome to the weird world of flowlets.

 It seems the idea of flowlets first appeared in the Harnessing TCP’s Burstiness with Flowlet Switching paper (see also corresponding PPT) – due to the bursty nature of TCP, you might be able to do pretty reliable bucket reshuffling with 256 or more buckets, as some buckets always tend to be empty.

 Microsoft started using flowlets in Windows Server 2012 R2, and recently Cisco implemented flowlet-based dynamic load balancing in the ACI leaf-and-spine fabrics.
-Juniper is doing something similar (adaptive load balancing) on MX routers in Junos 14.1, and supports Adaptive Flowlet Splicing within a Virtual Chassis Fabric (also: a nice rehash of the topic).
+Juniper is doing something similar (adaptive load balancing) on MX routers in Junos 14.1, and did Adaptive Flowlet Splicing within a Virtual Chassis Fabric (a nice rehash of the topic).